Excerpts from Jim Conrad's

 I've read that young milkweed shoots can be cooked and eaten.
 Actually I've tried them, but found the leaves too bitter and fuzzy to fool with.
 I'm a bit hesitant to eat anything in the Milkweed Family because the white latex they produce so abundantly when injured contains powerful chemicals, alkaloids I suppose.

 Therefore I was intrigued the other day when a local farmer pointed out a "Climbing Milkweed" fruit pod dangling from a tree and said that they weren't bad to eat.
-The farmer and his collected pod can be seen at the left.
+The farmer and his collected pod can be seen below.

 Collecting some pods was a messy process because they issue white, very sticky latex from the merest injury.
 The latex turns black on your hands and your fingers get gummy.

 Per instructions, the next morning I roasted the pod in my campfire's embers as my breakfast stew happily bubbled away.
-The pod's thin skin charred black but the interior remained white, as shown at the right..
+The pod's thin skin charred black but the interior remained white, as shown below: